givingjar/blog.givingjar.org/_posts/2016-06-08-charity-spotlight-joshuas-place.md

 ## For Volunteers

-Many charities like to add fun, bonus activities and events to their standard programs.
+Many charities like to add fun activities and events to their standard programs.
 For example, Joshua's Place would like to have a vegetable garden, dances, and field trips for its residents.
 These are great opportunities for volunteers to do something they enjoy.
 They're also great ways to build friendships.

 ![][6]